get-sltr/3musketeers/PERPLEXITY-EMAIL.md

 **Together, we can create the first AI-powered social platform that revolutionizes how people connect, communicate, and build relationships.**

-**"Blaze AI powered by Perplexity" - The future of social connection starts here.**
+**"EROS AI powered by Perplexity" - The future of social connection starts here.**

 ## 📞 Next Steps

 I'd love to discuss:
 1. **Technical integration** - How to connect to your AI services
 2. **Partnership terms** - Revenue sharing and support structure
-3. **Launch timeline** - When we can go live with Blaze AI
+3. **Launch timeline** - When we can go live with EROS AI
 4. **Marketing collaboration** - Joint promotion of this breakthrough

 ## 🚀 Why Now?